 Fold and Pin Your Second Square

-Repeat Step 6 to attach this second fabric triangle.
-You'll now have two fabric triangles facing each other.
+Repeat the same pinning pattern (now upside down) to attach the second triangle.
+You'll now have two fabric triangles with the points facing each other.

 Finish the Center of Your Ornament